PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 # Epic Next JS 14 TutorialPart 6: Create Video Summary with Next.js, LangChain, and Open AI.

-In the previous tutorial, we completed our **Dashboard** and **Account** pages, in this section we will work on generating our video summary using Open AI and LangChain.
+In the previous tutorial, we completed our **Dashboard** and **Account** pages.
+In this section, we will work on generating our video summary using Open AI and LangChain.

 - Getting Started with the Project
 - Building Out The Hero Section